 Some of the earliest surviving instruments of the violin family are great tenors, made by the Amati family in Cremona, and in Brescia by Gaspar ‘da Salò’ and others.
 Their production of violins and violas is quite balanced, but after this initial burst, northern Italy seems to have become sated with tenors.
 If there was a golden age for the instrument, it may have seemed to be over by 1630.
 Violas make rare appearances throughout the 17th and 18th centuries in workshops from Venice down to Rome, where David Tecchler inscribed one of his violas (ID 42458) as ‘only the third I have had made’ just four years before his death in 1747.
 Matteo Gofriller was the only one of the classical Venetians to produce more than a pair of surviving instruments.

 Part of the difficulty for makers was the changing role and definition of the instrument.
 Violas were made in two voicings, the large, 44 cm or more ‘tenor’ and the roughly 42 cm ‘contralto’.
 The smaller contralto is almost unknown in the early period – only one Gaspar, the c.
-1580 ‘Kievman’ (ID 40873), is presently known of.
-Apart from two outstanding Brothers Amati contraltos from 1615 (the ‘Stauffer’, ID 42170) and c.
+1580 ‘Kievman’, is presently known.
+Apart from two outstanding Brothers Amati contraltos from 1615 (the ‘Stauffer’) and c.
 1620 and a few examples made by Maggini in the same period, they emerge only in the later 17th century, just when Stradivari was beginning his career.
 The ‘Mahler’ Stradivari is in a way the first of a new breed, perhaps more indicative of the visionary aspect of his work throughout his life, which constantly produced new ideas, models and levels of achievement, than any lack of interest in the viola.

 To understand this requires a bit of musicological context.
 The viola has long been primarily a supporting instrument.
 But in the early 16th century in northern Italy the tenor part was central, taking the role of the male voice in instrumental music, with treble instruments providing decoration.
 Most early developments of the violin family in Brescia revolved around the larger instrument.
 This began to change in the second half of the century when Andrea Amati’s violas were made as essential parts of at least two commissioned sets, for Charles IX of France and Marguerite of Navarre, which contained large and small violins, large violas, and cellos.
 These sets, in the tradition of the royal courts and chapels of the 16th and early 17th centuries, had violas at their heart.
 But in the Italian baroque development of formal music, the viola lost ground.
 The most common sonata forms, ‘a solo’ or ‘a due’, comprized only one or two violins and basso continuo.
 Corelli brought to the fore the trio sonata, which still generally had no viola at all.
 Nor did the popular Concerto Grosso have much room for it.
 The ‘concertino’, the group of soloists, has no viola; one only appears in the supporting ‘ripieno’ group.
 Any formally composed music with a leading role for the viola was a rarity before 1700.
 But in France the court musician Jean Baptiste Lully maintained the older ‘Chapelle du Roi’ tradition through the greater part of the 17th century, which was arranged for five or six stringed parts including separate tenor and contralto violas.
 It was not until Bach that the viola returned to the foreground.
 The 6th Brandenburg Concerto, written in around 1718 with leading parts for two violas, might be seen as the liberation of the instrument.

 John Dilworth is a maker, writer and expert.
-He has written extensively about fine instruments and their makers, and is a co-author of ‘The British Violin’, ‘Giuseppe Guarneri del Gesu’, ‘The Voller Brothers’ among other books.
+He has written extensively about fine instruments and their makers, and is a co-author of ‘The British Violin’, ‘Giuseppe Guarneri del Gesu’ and ‘The Voller Brothers’ among other books.